CSC207-2024F-UofT/lab-5/README.md

 to know what to search for.
 Each recipe will have the option to display its full nutritional information for those who have specific health requirements.
 This project allows users to bookmark their favourite recipes as well as organize them into folders for easy access.
-Oftentimes, one may find a recipe but only be missing a couple of ingredients, our program can generate a shopping list for the user available for export. (*double check)
+Oftentimes, one may find a recipe but only be missing a couple of ingredients, our program can generate a shopping list for the user.

 ## Table of Contents
 1) [Features](#features-of-the-project)